-All those questions are discussed in this post, along with some bending tips and Fractory’s capabilities for bending operations.
+All those questions are discussed in this post along with some bending tips.

 We have also written another important post about press brake tooling.
 Knowing the tools helps you to engineer products that can be manufactured.

-There’s quite a few different bending methods available.
-Each has their own advantages.
+There are quite a few different bending methods available.
+Each has its own advantages.
 The dilemma is usually between going for accuracy or simplicity, while the latter gets more usage.
-Simpler methods are more flexible and most importantly, need less different tools for getting a result.
+Simpler methods are more flexible and most importantly, need fewer different tools for getting a result.

 V-bending is the most common bending method using a punch and die.
 It has three subgroups – bottoming, air bending and coining.
 Air bending and bottoming account for around 90% of all bending jobs.